-In addition to having the option as to who will host your website, you also have the option to register your domain name elsewhere, and then simply change the DNS settings to point to your web host.
-While you're setting up your domain name, it's a good idea to purchase the .net and .org versions, along with variations of your domain name to prevent anyone else from buying a domain name that is close to yours.
+In addition to having the option as to who will host your website, you also have the option to register your domain name (the address of your website that people use to find you on the internet — your .com) elsewhere, and then simply change the DNS settings to point to your web host.
+While you’re setting up your domain name, it’s a good idea to purchase the .net and .org versions, along with variations of your domain name to prevent anyone else from buying a domain name that is close to yours.

 You may also want to keep your domain name(s) and your web hosting company separate.
 This way, if/when you want to change web host you won’t have to go through the annoying, and often confusing, experience of transferring your domain name.

 You may also want to protect your domain name from being hijacked.

 Domain Name Registration vs Domain Name SEARCH ENGINE REGISTRATION